 Some of the side effects associated with taking spiro orally include: vomiting, dry eyes, fatigue, and diarrhea.
 In the first month start off taking 75mg per day of spironolactone (3 25mg capsules/daily).
 After the first month bump your dosage to 3 50mg capsules daily.

-This is the only shampoo available that has the power to help stop loss of hair.
+This is one of the best shampoos to stop loss of hair and regrow hair.
 Even though this hair regrowth product is mainly advertised as an anti-fungal/anti-dandruff shampoo, it contains androgen blocking abilities.
 Not only does nizoral shampoo block androgen receptors, but it also reduces inflammation as well.

 This shampoo contains 2% ketoconazole, and it’s the ketoconazole that helps stop the activity of testosterone and other androgens on your follicles.
 Nizoral is often used in combination with other medications or as part of a daily hair loss routine.

-To get the anti-androgen effect from this shampoo you’ll need to use it one time every few days.
+To get the anti-androgen effect from this shampoo we recommend using it one time every few days.
 Since this is a medicated shampoo you must give it a chance to sit on your scalp for a while in order to soak in.

 Immunotherapy can be used to treat severe cases of alopecia areata.
 Diphencyprone or DPCP is the active chemical in immunotherapy that can help with hair regrowth within a few months.